(she)

 Stanford CS 224N, "Insights between NLP and Linguistics" [slides]

-SIGTYP 2022 keynote, July 2022 [slides] [recording]
+July 2022: SIGTYP 2022 keynote [slides] [recording]

-UT Austin Computational Linguistics Group, April 2022
+April 2022: Talk at UT Austin Computational Linguistics Group

 Injecting structural hints: Using language models to study inductive biases in language learning - Isabel Papadimitriou and Dan Jurafsky, Findings of EMNLP 2023